Add an IoT Edge Device on Ubuntu

 sudo chown 1000 /srv/redis /srv/mosquitto/log /srv/mosquitto/config /srv/mosquitto/config/certs /srv/MqttTranslationModule/log /srv/MqttTranslationModule/certs /srv/DeviceHubModule/log /srv/DeviceHubModule/certs /srv/DeviceHubModule/config /srv/StorageModule/log srv/StorageModule/config /srv/shared/downloads /srv/otel

-• Paste the following configuration, replacing {BLOB_STORAGE_URL} with the value retrieved from the Datalogic Connect in the Blob storage URL field of the edge device configuration:
+{SAS_EDGE_STORAGE_KEY}with the value retrieved from the Datalogic Connect in the Sas Edge Storage Key field of the edge device configuration:app:

 azure: